grnet/snf-image-creator/docs/usage.rst

 .. code-block:: console

  $ snf-image-creator --help
  Usage: snf-image-creator [options] <input_media>

  Options:
    --version             show program's version number and exit -h, --help            show this help message and exit -o FILE, --outfile=FILE
                          dump image to FILE
-  -f, --force           overwrite output files if they exist -s, --silent          silent mode, only output errors -u FILENAME, --upload=FILENAME
+   -f, --force           overwrite output files if they exist -s, --silent          output only errors
+   -u FILENAME, --upload=FILENAME
                          upload the image to pithos with name FILENAME -r IMAGENAME, --register=IMAGENAME
                          register the image with ~okeanos as IMAGENAME -a ACCOUNT, --account=ACCOUNT
-                        Use this ACCOUNT when uploading/registering images
+                         use this ACCOUNT when uploading/registering images
                          [Default: None]
    -m KEY=VALUE, --metadata=KEY=VALUE
-                        Add custom KEY=VALUE metadata to the image -t TOKEN, --token=TOKEN
+                         add custom KEY=VALUE metadata to the image -t TOKEN, --token=TOKEN
-                        Use this token when uploading/registering images
+                         use this token when uploading/registering images
                          [Default: None]
-  --print-sysprep       print the enabled and disabled system preparation
+   --print-sysprep       print the available enabled and disabled system
-                        operations for this input media --enable-sysprep=SYSPREP
+                         preparation operations for this input media --enable-sysprep=SYSPREP
                          run SYSPREP operation on the input media --disable-sysprep=SYSPREP
                          prevent SYSPREP operation from running on the input media
-  --no-sysprep          don't perform system preparation --no-shrink           don't shrink any partition
+   --no-sysprep          don't perform any system preparation operation --no-shrink           don't shrink the image --tmpdir=DIR          create large temporary image files under DIR

 Most input options are self-describing.
-If you want to save a local copy for the image you create, you specify *-o* option.
-To upload the image to *pithos+*, you specify valid credentials with *-a* and *-t* options and a filename using *-u*.
-If you want to register the image with *~okeanos*, in addition to *-u* specify a registration name using *-r*.
+If you want to save a local copy of the image you create, provide a resulting filename using the *-o* option.
+To upload the image to *pithos+*, provide valid credentials  using *-a* and *-t* and a filename using *-u*.
+If you also want to register the image with *~okeanos*, in addition to *-u* provide a registration name using *-r*.

 By default snf-image-creator will perform a number of system preparation operations on the snapshot of the media and will shrink the last partition found, before extracting the image.
 Both can be disabled by specifying *--no-sysprep* and *--no-shrink* respectively.

-If *--print-sysprep* is defined, the program will exit after outputing a list of enabled and disabled system preparation operation applicable to this media source.
+If *--print-sysprep* is defined, the program will exit after printing a list of enabled and disabled system preparation operation applicable to this media source.
 The user can enable or disable specific *syspreps* when creating an image, using *-{enable,disable}-sysprep* options.
-You can specify those options multiple times to enable or disable multiple *syspreps*.
+You may specify those options multiple times to enable or disable multiple *syspreps*.

-Running *snf-image-creator* with *--print-sysprep* on a raw file that hosts a debian system, we get the following output:
+Running *snf-image-creator* with *--print-sysprep* on a raw file that hosts a debian system, we print the following output:

 .. _sysprep: